 This was the first time in all these years of TTC that I was devastated.
 Crushed… I just couldn’t believe it.
 All the effort, the pain…for nothing!
 The next day I had to go there anyway…I knew I was going with no sense, but ok.
 I’m in the waiting room…

-The rule is while waiting for ET, the later they call you, the better chances are.
+The rule is while waiting for Embryo Transfer (ET), the later they call you, the better chances are.
 First, they call those who don’t go to transfer…

 At one point the nurse came and said: All of you that are left will be going to ET, just be patient.